meyiao/xfeatc/README.md

 # xfeatc
 Cpp port of [xfeat](https://github.com/verlab/accelerated_features).
-The pre&post processing steps have been carefully checked to make sure that the results align well with the original pytorch code.
+The pre&post processing steps have been carefully validated to make sure that the results align well with the original pytorch code.

 # Usage